jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-11-strangers-5-julie-valenti.md

 - How did Mary introduce me to Julie?
  -->

 If this is the first time you are reading this series, welcome.
 This is a series about communication, connections, and perspectives.
-I started with a friend I wanted to talk to about life and asked him to recommend me someone he knew I should interview.
-I followed that chain 4 times.
 My last interviewee, Mary Aipoalani, gave me too many choices on who to interview next.
 I was in choice paralysis until I received this text from Mary.
 "You need to connect with her.
 I just told her about you."

 Attached to the text was a VCard, a digital business card that makes it easy to add them to your contacts list.
 Or at least in theory it's supposed to be easy.
 I had the complication of incompatible file formats.
 Android phones hate Apple's VCards attachments.
 If you ever run into this problem, save the VCard text to a computer and add it to your contacts online.
-And if you're a iOS or Android developer, please make this integration easier in the future.
+And if you're a iOS or Android developer, please make this integration easier.
+Thanks.

 ## Enter Julie Valenti

 Julie is alive, energized by the southern California sun.
 She harnesses that energy and uses it to help people rewire their brains.
 Rewire metaphorically.
-Her hidden agenda is by rewiring brains, these people will be more alive.
+Her hidden agenda is by rewiring brains, people will be more alive.
 And by being more alive, she hopes people can become contributors and producers in our world.
 In turn, she hopes people consume less.

 Let's step back for a moment.
 Who is Julie?
 She's a new resident of San Diego.
 She moved here because she'd rather soak up the sun than live in a cloudy and low-lit place like Portland, Oregon.
-She lived in Portland for the past 23 years, and she sufferred from SAD - Seasonal Affective Disorder.
+She lived in Portland for the past 23 years.
+From Portland's dreary weather, she developed SAD - Seasonal Affective Disorder.
 When Julie's friend invited her to come out to San Diego months ago, she knew she had to move there.

 Besides sun worshipping, Julie is the owner of Portland's Wisdom and Recovery Wellness Center.
 She works with patients who suffer from confusing childhoods.
 This is post-traumatic stress disorder in childhood.
 This is a result of bad parenting.
 The range varies from parents who were abusive, or neglectful, or emotionally taxing.